- 1 SECTION 1: INTRODUCTION

 SECTION 8: PUBLICITY AND THE PROMOTION OF A PRACTICE

-Practitioners may publicise their practices, or permit another person to do so, subject to the provisions of the principles of the British Code of Advertising Practice and Sales Promotion for the time being in force.
+Practitioners may publicise their practices and permit anothers to do so.
 For sale of products they must work within the law as set out by the Medicines and Healthcare products Regulatory Agency (MHRA).
 They must also take into consideration the following provisions.